Adams Conditioning and Likelihood Ratio Transfer Mediated Inference: Proposition kinetics for LRTMR

 Upon receiving a message $\LR^0_B(E,H,\neg H)= r$ A may first create a second proposition space generated by $H$ and $E$ and proceed as in~\ref{PSkinOneGen}, thereby producing a posterior probability

 for $H$ after Bayes conditioning in the auxiliary proposition space.

 Now $S_A$ contains $E$ which allows Bayes conditioning on $E$, thus obtaining as an intermediate result $Q = P^0(\bullet \midd E)$.
-Subsequently Jeffrey conditioning with parameter $\widehat{p}$ and with respect to $H$ may be applied to the intermediate probability function $Q$ thus obtaining: $P_p$ as follows:
+Subsequently Jeffrey conditioning with parameter $\widehat{p}$ and with respect to $H$ may be applied to the intermediate probability function $Q$ thus obtaining $P_p$ as follows:

-$\widehat{P}$ is a plausible result of performing the combination of receiving a likelihood ratio $r$ (for $E$v and $H$) and a confirmation of $E$ from the prior belief $P_A$.
+$\widehat{P}$ is a plausible result of performing the combination of receiving a likelihood ratio $r$ (for $E$ and $H$) and a confirmation of $E$ from the prior belief $P_A$.
 We consider $\widehat{P}(x)$ for an arbitrary proposition $x$ in $S_A$:

-It turns out that $\widehat{P}(x)$ is identical to $\widehat{Q_{l,l^\prime}}(x)$ as found in Theorem~\ref{SimAdamsBayes}(\ref{independence}).
-This identity serves as confirmation of the validity each of both pathways which derive the same probability function on the same proposition space: \begin{itemize} \item double Adams conditioning followed by Bayes conditioning and, \item \begin{enumerate} \item starting a new proposition space with generator $H$, the probability being taken from $P_A$, \item proposition kinetics in the new proposition space adding $E$ to it such that the acquired likelihood ratio fits, \item Bayes conditioning with proposition kinetics in the auxiliary workspace, \item extracting the posterior probability $\widehat{p}$ of $H$ from the auxiliary proposition space (after Bayes conditioning), \item Bayes conditioning with proposition kinetics on the original (prior) proposition space of $A$, \item and finally Jeffrey conditioning (with respect to $\widehat{p}$ and $H$) on the result of the last step. \end{enumerate} \end{itemize}
+It turns out that under the assumption that $P_A(E \wedge H) / P_A(E \wedge H)= P_A(E \wedge \neg H) / P_A(E \wedge \neg H)=P_A(\neg E \wedge H) / P_A(\neg E \wedge H)= P_A(\neg E \wedge \neg H) / P_A(\neg E \wedge \neg H)=1$, $\widehat{P}(x)$ is identical to $\widehat{Q_{l,l^\prime}}(x)$ as found in Theorem~\ref{SimAdamsBayes}.
+This identity serves as a confirmation of the validity of each of the two pathways which derive the same probability function on the same proposition space: (i) double Adams conditioning followed by Bayes conditioning and, (ii) the following sequence of steps: \begin{enumerate} \item starting a new proposition space with generator $H$, the probability being taken from $P_A$, \item proposition kinetics in the new proposition space adding $E$ to it such that the acquired likelihood ratio fits, \item Bayes conditioning with proposition kinetics in the auxiliary workspace, \item extracting the posterior probability $\widehat{p}$ of $H$ from the auxiliary proposition space, \item Bayes conditioning with proposition kinetics on the original (prior) proposition space of $A$, \item and finally Jeffrey conditioning (with respect to $\widehat{p}$ and $H$) on the result of the last step. \end{enumerate}